microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 ## IR communication demo application

-This demo example explains how to implement IR communication seamlessly using Core Independent Peripherals (CIPs) of PIC18 Q10 microcontroller(MCU).
+This demo example explains how to implement IR communication seamlessly using Core Independent Peripherals (CIPs) of PIC18-Q10 microcontroller(MCU).
 In this demo, NEC Infrared transmission protocol is used for data encoding.
-The IR transmitter comprises of Configurable Logic Cells (CLCs), Pulse Width Modulator (PWM) and Data Signal Modulator (DSM) peripherals of PIC18 Q10 MCU, useful to prepare modulated data frame.
-The IR receiver comprises of Capture, Compare and PWM (CCP) module along with Timer 1 and Timer2(HLT) peripherals of PIC18F Q10 MCU, useful to decode the received data frame.
+The IR transmitter comprises of Configurable Logic Cells (CLCs), Pulse Width Modulator (PWM) and Data Signal Modulator (DSM) peripherals of PIC18-Q10 MCU, useful to prepare modulated data frame.
+The IR receiver comprises of Capture, Compare and PWM (CCP) module along with Timer 1 and Timer2(HLT) peripherals of PIC18-Q10 MCU, useful to decode the received data frame.
 The IR communication demo application consists of a transmitter and receiver units.
 These units are made up of Curiosity Nano Base for click boards from Microchip, IR Click and LCD mini click boards from MikroElekronika.

 ## IR Transmitter

 The IR transmitter unit is realized using the existing evaluation boards; Curiosity Nano Base for click boards and PIC18F47Q10 Curiosity Nano board from Microchip and IR click board from MikroElekronika.
-The push button or switche S1 on PIC18F47Q10 Curiosity Nano board are used for generating commands.
+The push button or switch S1 on PIC18F47Q10 Curiosity Nano board is used for generating commands.
 The switch press and release events are monitored using HLT modules of the MCU.
 The transmitter unit send a specific command to the receiver unit/board after each switch release event.
-If switch S1 is pressed, command is transmitted as switch press count i.e. from 1 to 8.
-After count 8 the commands are repeated i.e. command 1 to 8 for S1.
+If switch S1 is pressed, command is transmitted as switch press count i.e. from 0x81 to 0x88.
+After count 8 the commands are repeated i.e. command 0x81 to 0x88 for S1.

 <p align="center">
   <img width=auto height=auto src="images/blockdiagram.png">